sehmaschine/django-filebrowser/README.rst

 Releases
 --------

-* FileBrowser 3.5.4 (Development Version, not yet released, see Branch Stable/3.5.x)
+* FileBrowser 3.5.5 (Development Version, not yet released, see Branch Stable/3.5.x)
-* FileBrowser 3.5.3 (January 7, 2014): Compatible with Django 1.4/1.5/1.6
+* FileBrowser 3.5.4 (February 21st, 2014): Compatible with Django 1.4/1.5/1.6

 Older versions are availabe at GitHub, but are not supported anymore.